 According to Purdue Horticultural Department, hemp can make over 25,000 products.
 That means the modern hemp innovations are just a scratch on the surface.
 We have a long way to go.
 Before its prohibition in the 1900s, cannabis was one of the most dominant plants in most industries.
-Its versatility allows applications in textile, paper, food, medicine, and building, among other industries.
+Its versatility allows applications in textile, paper, food, medicine, and building, among other sectors.
 However, that popularity was lost after the association of the crop with marijuana.

 Apart from that, hempcrete is way lighter than concrete.
 It weighs like seven times less than concrete.
 The material is also carbon negative which is unlike the other construction materials.
 The feature means that using hempcrete for construction reduces the amount of carbon in the atmosphere.
 With increased regulation in the construction industry to reduce energy consumption, hempcrete is a perfect product to achieve this objective.

 If hemp is fully legalized, it will lower the cost of construction materials because it is cheaper to make hempcrete.
 It is also important to note that the material is also fire-resistant.